Skip to main content

 • graphics

 The graphics are generally well-received, with many praising the beautiful art style, particularly in boss designs.
-However, some users note that the backgrounds can be simplistic, though this does not detract from the overall gameplay experience, which remains engaging.
+While some find the backgrounds a bit simplistic, the focus on dynamic enemy movements keeps players engaged.
+Overall, the visuals complement the gameplay effectively.

 • “Great graphics and great gameplay.”